Towards Out-Of-Distribution Generalization: A Survey: Theoretical Connections

 \subsection{DRO and Causality}

-Recall that DRO methods aim to optimize the worst-case error over a pre-defined distribution set, so as to protect the learned model from potential distributional shifts, which often takes the form of: \begin{small}
+Recall that DRO methods aim to optimize the worst-case error over a pre-defined distribution set, so as to protect the learned model from potential distributional shifts, which often take the form of:

-\end{small} where $\mathcal{P}(P_{tr})$ is the distribution set built around the training distribution $P_{tr}$.
-Although in DRO literatures, $\mathcal{P}(P_{tr})$ is often characterized by $f$-divergence or Wasserstein distance, different choices of $\mathcal{P}(P_{tr})$ will render DRO equivalent to causal inference in the structural equation model (SEM) context\cite{8439889}, which shows the inherent relationship between causality-based methods and DRO methods.
-Taking linear equation models for example, suppose we have a directed acyclic graph $G=(V,E)$ with $p$ nodes $V=\{1, \dots, p\}$ and correspondingly a $p$-dimension random variable $Z$, then the training distribution is determined by the structural causal model (SCM) as: \begin{small}
+where $\mathcal{P}(P_{tr})$ is the distribution set built around the training distribution $P_{tr}$.
+Although in DRO literature, $\mathcal{P}(P_{tr})$ is often characterized by $f$-divergence or Wasserstein distance, different choices of $\mathcal{P}(P_{tr})$ will render DRO equivalent to causal inference in the structural equation model (SEM) context\cite{8439889}, which shows the inherent relationship between causality-based methods and DRO methods.
+Taking linear equation models for example, suppose we have a directed acyclic graph $G=(V,E)$ with $p$ nodes $V=\{1, \dots, p\}$ and correspondingly a $p$-dimension random variable $Z$, then the training distribution is determined by the structural causal model (SCM) as:

-\end{small} where $Z=(X,Y)\in\mathbb{R}^p$ is the random variable of interest, $B\in\mathbb{R}^{p\times p}$ is the coefficient matrix and $\epsilon \sim P_{\epsilon}$ the random noise.
+where $Z=(X,Y)\in\mathbb{R}^p$ is the random variable of interest, $B\in\mathbb{R}^{p\times p}$ is the coefficient matrix and $\epsilon \sim P_{\epsilon}$ the random noise.
 We will show that finding causal coefficients for predicting $Y$ can be reformulated as performing DRO on interventional distribution set, including do-interventional and shift-interventional distributions.